datopian/tech.datopian.com/next-gen/README.md

 ### Microservices are the Future

 First, decoupled microservices have become *the* way to design and deploy (web) applications after first being pioneered by the likes of Amazon in the early 2000s.
-In particular, in the last five-to-ten years have brought microservice "for the masses" where relevant tooling and technology has been standardized, open-sourced and widely deployed -- e.g. not only in containerization such as Docker, Kubernetes but even in programming languages like (server-side) Javascript and Golang.
+And in the last five to ten years have brought microservices "for the masses" with relevant tooling and technology standardized, open-sourced and widely deployed -- not only with containerization such as Docker, Kubernetes but also in programming languages like (server-side) Javascript and Golang.

 By adopting a microservice approach CKAN can reap the the benefits of what is becoming a mature and standard way to design and build (web) applications.
 This includes the immediate advantages of being aligned with the technical paradigm such as tooling and developer familiarity.